zammad/zammad-user-documentation/basics/work-with-tickets.rst

 Zammad notifies you by default when tickets approach or exceed their deadlines.
 Configure these notifications in your :doc:`profile settings </extras/profile-and-settings>`.
+Zammad also ships a default overview called "Escalated Tickets".
+This overview includes already escalated tickets and tickets which are expected to escalate within the next 10 minutes.

 SLA-relevant tickets display a timestamp in the ticket detail header.
 Hover over this timestamp to see all escalation stages and deadlines in a popup.